mciwing/mciwing.github.io/docs/python/variables.md

 You have learned (about):

-- To create and assign a value to a variable.
+- To create and assign a value to a variable
-- `#!python print()` to display the value of a variable.
+- `#!python print()` to display the value of a variable
 - Comments
-- Naming conventions for variables.
+- Naming conventions for variables
-- How to fix a `#!python NameError`.
+- How to fix a `#!python NameError`